roomit-xyz/docs.roomit.xyz/mainnet/sge/command.md

 ---
-description: This is command about CLI SGE Protocol
+description: This is command about CLI Sge
 ---

-# Command SGE
+# Command Sge

 ### **Key Management**